SecondNewtonLaw/Global-Functions-Documentation/Libraries/Debug.md

 ## debug.getconstants

-Returns the constants of the specified lua function.
+Returns the constants of the specified Lua function.
 Should error on C closure (functions) because they have no constants.
 ```luau
 debug.getconstants(func: function): { [number]: number | string | nil }
 ```